RakhithJK/dbeaver-dbeaver-wiki/Task-Management.md

 ### Create a task from tool configuration
 You can save the tool configuration into a task and run your task later with a single click.
-For example, you can start [[Data Transfer]] wizard and configure the data export from several tables in the SQLite database into CSV files:
+For example, you can start the [[Data Transfer]] wizard and configure the data export from several tables in the SQLite database into CSV files:

 ![](images/ug/tools/task-save-from-tool.png)